 Offered: As needed.

-FILM 378 - Film Production: 3D Animation (4)

-Students are introduced to 3D digital animation tools, with emphasis on modeling and animating scenes.
-Short projects are created.

-Prerequisite: FILM 377.

-Offered: As needed.

-FILM 379 - Digital Audio Production (4)

-Students are introduced to sound theory and digital audio production.
-They gain experience with sound design, field and studio recording, editing, mixing, signal processing, and basic MIDI production.

-Prerequisite: FILM 373.

-Offered: As needed.

 FILM 454W - Contemporary Film and Theory (4)

 Through extensive readings, students examine issues in contemporary film theory, particularly the language and concepts of semiotics, models of psychoanalytic and feminist film theory, and the relationship between textuality and ideology.
 This is a Writing in the Discipline (WID) course.